Ring. Ring. Ring. The ringing phone wakes me up from my sleep. Groggily I slid my hand to the table next to the bed and flipped open my phone.

 "Tired.
 Other than that I'm alright."

 Since I'm already awake I figured it's time to get dressed and go for a stroll.
 I put on a thin black collared jacket and black jeans since it's fall and slightly cold.
-Combing my hair would be useless considering it's wavy so it would just be a mess.
+Combing my hair is useless considering it's wavy so it will just be a mess.
 I walked out the door of my apartment to the homely town of Clairview.
 It's not a town big on shops but it has a lot of houses and apartment complexes.
 A few blocks down sits the library.
-It's painful to think that not even a week ago me and Celina would go there to study or to meet up.
-But memories are priceless, even the bad ones.
+It's painful to think that not even a week ago Celina and I would go there to study or to meet up.
+Memories are priceless, even the bad ones.

-I decided to visit the place.
-I know the library isn't big but it also isn't small for a single story library.
+Thinking about it, I felt my feet naturally moving in the direction of the library.
+The library isn't big but it also isn't small for a single story library.
 The aroma of paper fills the air but that's common for a library.
 Now that I'm actually here what should I do?
-I walked down the sections aimlessly just browsing until a book piqued my interest.
+I moved down the sections aimlessly just browsing until a book piqued my interest.
 'Necromantic Sorcery'.
 I was never into the supernatural but something about this book feels like it's calling out to me.
 I picked it off the shelves and sat down to begin reading what nonsense it has to show me.
-As I thought, it's all superfluous garbage about sorcerer’s and warlocks.
+Flipping through the pages it's exactly as I thought, all superfluous garbage about sorcerer's and warlocks.

 By the end of the chapter I was shaking...Angel's?
 Bring back the dead?
 It all flowed in so fast yet I gradually came to accept it.
 I left the book on the table and ran out the library.
 By the time I reached my apartment I was panting like if I ran a thousand meter race.

-“Where would Angel's be?
+"Where would Angel's be?
 They protect the Natural Order of Life but doesn't that also involve death?
-Death...Graveyard!”.
+Death, Wait...Graveyard!".
 I ran to the only graveyard I had in mind.
-The one Celina was buried at.
+The one Celina was buried at one week ago.

 "Excuse me!"
 I called out.
 The music instantly came to a stop as the woman turned around.
 A beautiful woman with blue eyes faced me.

-“I am Symphonia.
-An Angel that you seek.”.
+"I am Symphonia.
+An Angel that you seek."
 Upon her saying that a glowing halo faded into existence over her head and her wings sprouted from her back scattering many feathers around her.
-I am stunned, I didn't believe that Angel's could be real.
+I'm stunned in place, I didn't believe that Angel's could be real.
 But this isn't the time to be paralyzed with amazement.
 I clenched my hands into fists ready to strike.
 She didn't say a word but simply smiled and giggled.

 "You're...A funny one.
 I like that.
 Makes the joy of killing you more entertaining."